akiradeveloper/iocheck/API.md

 # Design and API
 First of all, please visit sample/ and understand what can be done by iocheck.

+## Lock and Unlock
+It is very typical for iocheck users to lock the generated standard output to refactor your source code.

+iocheck categorizes files in two kinds.
+One is called "lock" and the another is called "unlock".

+Files in lock are never updated, if you do ```rake iocheck:update``` while those in unlock are. iocheck prioritizes those in lock, if it finds same files in both lock and unlock, it will never update the unlock one and everlastingly use one in lock.

+To safely manipulate the files between lock and unlock, iocheck provides ```rake iocheck:lock:hoge``` task which locks file named "hoge".
+If you want to lock all the files at the same time, you can use ```rake iocheck:lock``` task. unlock is also given.

 ## Policy

 ### What is Policy?